Images¶

 Our baseline images are Qemu/qcow2 format; which we can stream onto a vendor cloud; but would prefer the vendor has Fedora images available which we can convert.

-4. Build Product Range
+4. Build Marketplace Products¶

 We have an Apache/Airflow process to take our base BastionLinux image and BastionLinux/Chef a marketplace/product.
 We have a chef recipe for each product and a chef role for each marketplace/vendor.

 We have a strong preference for the vendor to have a Python API for their cloud, preferably available on PyPi.
+If that is not available, then we do require an Open Source command-line tool which we could integrate within our Airflow pipeline.

-5. Engage Marketplace Team
+5. Engage Marketplace Team¶

 There is normally a process, documents, and signatures to create a Marketplace account.